microsoft/FluidFramework/docs/content/docs/testing/testing.md

     orderer: "http://localhost:7070",
     storage: "http://localhost:7070",
 };
-// This FrsClient instance connects to a local Tinylicious
+// This AzureClient instance connects to a local Tinylicious
-// instance rather than a live Azure Fluid Relay service const client = new FrsClient(config);
+// instance rather than a live Azure Fluid Relay service const client = new AzureClient(config);
 ```

 These values for `tenantId`, `orderer`, and `storage` correspond to those for Tinylicious, where `7070` is the default port for Tinylicious.